This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 ** Snowmobile Trails Report

-Although fall hunting seasons for big game and most waterfowl are over in the Adirondack region, some small game hunting is still underway.
+Although fall hunting seasons for big game and waterfowl are over in the Adirondack region, some small game hunting is still underway.
 Hikers should be aware that they may meet hunters bearing firearms or archery equipment while hiking on trails.
 Recognize that these are fellow outdoor recreationists with the legal right to hunt on Forest Preserve lands.
 Hunting accidents involving non-hunters are extremely rare.
 Hikers may want to wear bright colors as an extra precaution.